tpm-rs/governance/org-docs/DEFAULT-REPOSITORY-GOVERNANCE.md

-The "Contributor" role is automatically acquired by any person who submits an Approved Pull Request and executes the Contributor License Agreement in a form acceptable to the Organization, which may be electronically.
+The "Contributor" role is automatically acquired by any person who submits an Approved Pull Request and executes the Contributor License Agreement in a form acceptable to the Project, which may be electronically.

 ## 2. Decisions.